Crazylegstoo/JQuickTake/README.md

 The fully-built solution is only for Windows machines.
 I am confident that it can work on Linux and MacOS if you feel like compiling and configuring.
 I plan to do a Linux build once I get some time to focus on that.
 As for MacOS - I don't have an Apple computer handy, but feel free to give it a try if you like.

-To install JQuickTake on a Windows 10 or 11 machine, there are 2 options:
+To install JQuickTake on a Windows 10 or 11 machine, there are 2 options as part of the [current Release](https://github.com/Crazylegstoo/JQuickTake/releases/tag/v1.0):

 ## Option 1 - All-In-One Solution